mzabani/codd/README.md

 - Read all the knobs you can configure codd with in [CONFIGURATION.md](docs/CONFIGURATION.md).
 - Read [safety considerations](#safety-considerations).

+## Guides

-## Start using codd with an existing database
+### Start using codd with an existing database

 If you already have a database and want to start using codd without losing it, read [START-USING.md](docs/START-USING.md).
 If you're running codd in multiple environments where connection strings can differ between them, [environment variable templating](docs/SQL-MIGRATIONS.md#templating-environment-variables-into-migrations) might be of assistance.

+### Add background migrations to update large datasets without downtime

+Codd provides helper functions, and with the help of the [pg_cron](https://github.com/citusdata/pg_cron) extension (or a background job/SQL runner of your own implementation) it can be much simpler to apply such migration.
+[Read the guide](docs/BACKGROUND-MIGRATIONS.md).

 ## Safety considerations